Search for Databases by Keyword

 The Dictionary of Literary Biography (DLB) provides full-text access to critical and biographical essays on British and American authors from all eras and genres.
 Entries also include listings of the author's most important writings and citations to writings about the author.
 Browse individual volumes in DLB's main, documentary and yearbook series online.

 The Drama Online Library features full text plays from both iconic and contemporary playwrights.
 All plays may be downloaded or printed.
 Additionally, this collection supplies writings on playwrights and theatre-related topics through online scholarly works and practical guides.
 Locate plays by title, playwright, genre, the number of cast members, and the number of scenes.
 Monologues are easily identified.
 Information on production rights is attached to every play.
 Sample playwrights represented in Drama Online include Ibsen, Chekhov, Brecht, Pirandello, Shakespeare, Oscar Wilde, Noel Coward, Alan Ayckbourn, and Tom Stoppard.
 Users can create character grids for all plays, showing which scenes each character is in and offering the ability to see only the lines and stage directions of one character.
-Use IE or Firefox.
+Preferred browsers for this database are IE or Firefox.
+If you use Chrome, clear your cache and cookies.

 Covers film & television theory, preservation & restoration, screenwriting, production, cinematography, technical aspects, and reviews from journals and books.
 Also, includes Variety movie reviews from 1914 to present, and thousands of images from the MPTV Image Archive.